-24. APPLICATION NOTES
+25. APPLICATION NOTES

-24.1.
+25.1.
 BATTERY REPLACEMENT INTERVALS

-Batteries have a limited lifetime.
+Batteries have a limited life time.
 They degrade slowly beginning from the production and need to be replaced periodically.
 The design life figures can be found in the individual datasheets of the batteries and usually is specified according to the Eurobat guideline or according to the manufacturer's specifications.

-The design life is the estimated life based on laboratory condition and is quoted at 20°C using the manufacturer's recommended float voltage condition.
+The design life is the estimated life based on laboratory condition, and is quoted at 20°C using the manufacturer's recommended float voltage condition.
 According to the Eurobat guideline, design lives have been structured into the following different groups:

-3 - 5 years: This group of batteries is very popular in standby applications and in small emergency equipment.
+This group of batteries is very popular in standby applications and in small emergency equipment.
+3 - 5 years:

 This represents a 4 years design life with a production tolerance of ±1 year.

-6 - 9 years: This group of batteries is usually used when an improved life is required.
-This represents a 7.5 years design life with a production tolerance of ±1.5 years.
-10 - 12 years: This group of batteries is used when in applications where longest life and highest safety level are required.
-This represents a 11 years design life with a production tolerance of $\pm 1$ year.
+This group of batteries is usually used when an improved life is required.
+6 - 9 years:

+This represents a 7.5 years design life with a production tolerance of ± 1.5 years.

+This group of batteries is used when in applications where longest life and highest safety level are required.
+This 10 - 12 years:

+represents a 11 years design life with a production tolerance of ±1 year.

-A battery failure within the specified design life of the battery usually results in a complete loss of the battery function (broken cell, defect connection, ...) and will be detected and reported by the periodical battery tests which are included in the UB10.241 DC-UPS control unit.
+A battery failure within the specified design life of the battery usually results in a complete loss of the battery function (broken cell, defect connection, ...) and will be detected and reported by the periodical battery tests which are included in the UB10.245 DC-UPS control unit.